Details on High Holidays 2026 (5787)

 Yom Kippur break fast

-If you are looking to attend a break fast or are able to host additional people at your break fast, please contact the office by emailing secretary@bethelsudbury.org.
+If you are looking to attend a break fast or are able to host additional people at your break fast, please email the office by emailing office@bethelsudbury.org.

 Skip to content